-In our Ask Yoast case studies we gave SEO advice for websites in a specific market or industry.
-This time: the website of Slemish Design Studio Architects, the business site of an architect duo.
+In this Ask Yoast case study: the website of Slemish Design Studio Architects, the business site of an architect duo.
 The architects told us that they get great responses from their clients, but is their website optimized for search engines as well?
 We’ll dive into this architectural website to see what improvements can be made to enhance their site’s SEO.

 The first page we land on is the homepage.
 We see lots of full screen images of the great work these architects deliver on top of the homepage.
 Though impressive, the images are shown in a slider.
 Loyal readers of our blog know that we’re not a big fan of sliders.
 Many experiments show why you shouldn’t use a slider on your website.
 Only 1% of your visitors will actually click on a slider, they slow down your website and lots of visitors ignore sliders because of banner blindness.
 Just to name a few.